BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/family.md

            description="Box 2, Folder 32, MS1991-023, Hopkins Family Papers"
 		   side="left" %}}

-Gerard’s mother Kate, a not too distant relative of Sydney Smith and Gainsborough, had a better education than most Victorian women and was was well versed in poetry and music, learnt German from her stay in Hamburg, knew some Italian, and spoke French.
+Gerard’s mother Kate, a not too distant relative of Sydney Smith and Gainsborough, had a better education than most Victorian women and was well versed in poetry and music, learnt German from her stay in Hamburg, knew some Italian, and spoke French.
 She married Manley Hopkins in 1843.
 She was the daughter of Maria and John Simm Smith, a physician.
 She was also a keen student of history, philosophy, and politics.
 Kate’s artistic and musical prowess exerted an influence on Gerard.
 The letters between them evidence the emotional closeness of a mother to her first child.
 Her sister, Maria Smith, whose artistic abilities approached genius, had an even more profound influence on Gerard’s vision and sketches.
 She shared her husband’s artistic and intellectual interests, and was also a devout Anglican.
 Together they had nine children. *Rasselas* by Samuel Johnson is a prize book awarded to her as a young girl and is inscribed to her by her teachers for “good conduct”.

 {{% figure src="../Ann Eleonor item 1.jpg"
            headline="Ann Eleonor Smith (1815-1887) "